hihackthis/FindGitList/README.md

         GitHub_URL3
         GitHub_URL4

-3. At Terminal run the command:
+3. At the Terminal run the command:

     > python3 findGit.py